cjus/hydra-aws-docker-article/README.md

 The first line specifies the base image that will be used for your container.
 We specify the light-weight (Alpine) image containing a minimal Linux and NodeJS version 6.9.4  -  however, you can specify the larger standard Linux image using: FROM: node:6.9.4

-Other important entry, EXPOSE, is the port that our microservice listens on.
+The EXPOSE entry identifies the port that our microservice listens on.
 The remaining lines specify that the contents of the current directory should be copied to /usr/src/app inside of the container.
 We then instruct Docker to run the npm install command to pull package dependencies.
 The final line specifies that npm start will be invoked when the container is executed.
 You can learn more on the [Dockerfiles documentation page](https://docs.docker.com/engine/reference/builder/).

 ### Build the container

 There is one thing we need to do **before** we build our container.
-We need to update on microservice's config.json file.
+We need to update our microservice's config.json file.
 You may be pointing to a local instance of Redis like this:

 ```
     "redis": {